cecicifu/ultimate-react-calendar/README.md

 </>
 ```

+*If you import all views the calendar will come with some styles.
+These can always be overwritten.*

-or choose to only use one view:
+Or choose to only import one view:

 ```jsx
 import { YearView, MonthView, WeekView } from "ultimate-react-calendar"